 These are the Apollo missions that led up to that moment in 1969 when Neil Armstrong and Buzz Aldrin took those first steps and the missions after it.
 And yeah, the photographs are literally out of this world.

 Astronauts: Roger B. Chaffee, Gus Grissom, Edward Higgins White

-Unfortunately, Apollo 1 never got off the ground.
-On January 27, 1967, a fire erupted during a test on the launch pad and destroyed the module, tragically killing astronauts Gus Grissom, Edward White, and Roger Chaffee.
-The silver lining was that NASA learned a great amount from this catastrophe, changing many dangerous design flaws.
-They also ensured that they will always put astronaut safety first.
+Apollo 1 actually never left the ground.
+On January 27, 1967, a fire erupted during a test on the launch pad and destroyed the module.
+The silver lining was that NASA learned a great amount from this, changing many dangerous design flaws.